JJPro/OpenGL--Particle-Simulation-with-TransformFeedback-Buffer/README.md

 My suggested strategy for this project is to:

-* You will have plenty of time to think about the project you want to deliver.
+* You will have plenty of time to think about the project you want to deliver, but get started early.
 * You can get feedback from me ahead of time on nearly any graphics related topic, do so!
 * Find your teammates early if you choose to work in a team!
   * Piazza is a good resource, and the week I am gone from GDC will be the time to get started!

 ### How to run your program

-Use the `build.py`

-*TODO*: You need to include directions on how to run your program here.
+Use the `build.py`.
+You can modify build.py to your needs, but I should be able to type `python build.py` and then run the generated executable.
+I plan to spend 0 time figuring out what dependencies to download.
+If there is some setup needed

-(Pretend you are deploying this software to someone who has no idea what your code does and needs to be able to run it.
-You can assume your user has SDL2 setup however)
+Pretend you are deploying this software to someone who has no idea what your code does and needs to be able to run it.
+You can assume your user has SDL2 setup however.

-* Step 1:from a command line window in the project directory, run the build file. ("~ python macbuild.py" for mac and "~ python linuxbuld.py" for linux)
-* Step 2:from the same directory, run "./lab"

 ### Deliverables